nailperry-zd/picai_prep/README.md

 ## Code Structure

+### test_dcm2mha

 DICOM comprises of several folders, each folder represents a modality, such as T2W, ADC.
 Each folder is parsed by a `Series`.

+### test_mha2nnunet

+#### How is the resampling done?

+1. I check the input dir to see the spacing parameters for each modality.

+> SimpleITK (x, y, z) or numpy (z, y, x)

+- t2w: 384x384x19 0.5mmx0.5mmx3mm
+- adc: 84x128x19 2mmx2mmx3mm
+- hbv: 84x128x19 2mmx2mmx3mm
+- label: 384x384x19 0.5mmx0.5mmx3mm

+2. go open `mha2nnunet_settings.json`, I can find the target dimensions: 20x160x160 spacing: 3.0x0.5x0.5.

+3. locate the core code `Sample`.
+The core code for cropping or padding is here `crop_or_pad`.

+- padding: maintain the input as central part and pad the surroundings.
+- crop: maintain the input as central part and remove the surroundings.

 ## Tips